Low Carb Eggplant Lasagna

 Use any type of minced meat in place of the beef.

-Use white wine instead of red if there isn't any red available!! (red wine boosts the flavour of this sauce) or omit wine and add a couple of tablespoons of vinegar.
+Use white wine instead of red if there isn't any red available!! (red wine boosts the flavor of this sauce) or omit wine and add a couple of tablespoons of vinegar.

-I specified between 1- 1 ½ cups or 250-375 gms of ricotta cheese as it depends on the size of the container you can buy.
-Either size if fine although I like to use the larger container as it makes the lasagna creamier.
+I specified between 1- 1 ½ cups of ricotta cheese as it depends on the size of the container you can buy and want to use.

 A KETohh creation